Catherine-Burvelle/usersapi/README.md

 # usersapi
-Spring boot learning project
+Spring boot learning project.

-This project is entended to answer a technicaltest offer about Java langage in Spring Boot environment.
+This project is entended to answer a technical test offer about Java langage in Spring Boot environment.

 ## Technical test offer
 A Springboot API that exposes two services: